antononcube/MathematicaVsR/README.md

 ## In brief

-This repository has examples, code, and documents for comparing [*Mathematica*](http://www.wolfram.com/mathematica/) with [R](https://www.r-project.org).
+This repository has example projects, code, and documents for comparing [*Mathematica*](http://www.wolfram.com/mathematica/) with [R](https://www.r-project.org).